Vimal-jyotji-Engg-College-Chemperi/assignment-2-team7/readme.md

 The program will simulate multiple distributed processes requesting access to a shared resource.

-How the Algorithm Works
+**How the Algorithm Works**

-1️⃣ Initialization
+**1️⃣ Initialization**

-Create N processes
+- Create N processes

-Each process maintains:
+- Each process maintains:

     Logical clock

     Request queue

     Reply counter

-2️⃣ Requesting Critical Section
+**2️⃣ Requesting Critical Section**

 When a process wants to enter:

-Increment logical clock
+1.Increment logical clock

-Broadcast REQUEST(timestamp, process_id) to all other processes
+2.Broadcast REQUEST(timestamp, process_id) to all other processes

-Add its request to local queue
+3.Add its request to local queue

-Wait for replies from all processes
+4.Wait for replies from all processes

-3️⃣ Receiving a Request
+**3️⃣ Receiving a Request**

 Upon receiving a REQUEST:

-Update logical clock:
+1.Update logical clock:

 clock = max(local_clock, received_timestamp) + 1

-Add request to queue
+2.Add request to queue

-Send REPLY back
+3.Send REPLY back

-4️⃣ Entering Critical Section
+**4️⃣ Entering Critical Section**

 A process enters the critical section only if:

-It has received replies from all other processes
+- It has received replies from all other processes

-Its request has the smallest timestamp in the queue
+- Its request has the smallest timestamp in the queue

-5️⃣ Releasing Critical Section
+**5️⃣ Releasing Critical Section**

 After execution:

-Increment logical clock
+1.Increment logical clock

-Remove request from queue
+2.Remove request from queue

-Broadcast RELEASE message
+3.Broadcast RELEASE message

-Other processes remove its request
+4.Other processes remove its request

 Example Execution Flow

 Assume 3 processes: P0, P1, P2

-P1 requests access (timestamp = 1)
+- P1 requests access (timestamp = 1)

-P0 and P2 send replies
+- P0 and P2 send replies

-P1 enters critical section
+- P1 enters critical section

-After completion, P1 releases
+- After completion, P1 releases

-Next process with smallest timestamp enters
+- Next process with smallest timestamp enters

 Only one process is in the critical section at any time.

-Message Complexity
+**Message Complexity**

 For N processes:

-REQUEST messages: N − 1
+- REQUEST messages: N − 1

-REPLY messages: N − 1
+- REPLY messages: N − 1

-RELEASE messages: N − 1
+- RELEASE messages: N − 1

 Total messages per critical section entry: